shimisnow/nextcloud-veracrypt/docs/how-to-deploy.md

 ## Deploy

-At the project root, run `./scripts/mount-veracrypt-volumes.sh` to open the Veracrypt volumes
+At the project root, run `./scripts/mount-veracrypt-volumes.sh` to open the Veracrypt volumes and then deploy the stack

-Change the paths at the `.env` file to the same ones used at the file `scripts/vars.conf`.
-Variables that needs to be set:

-- DATABASE_VOLUME_BASE_PATH
-- NGINX_VOLUME_BASE_PATH
-- CERTIFICATES_VOLUME_BASE_PATH
-- PHP_VOLUME_BASE_PATH
-- NEXTCLOUD_VOLUME_BASE_PATH

 ```sh
 docker stack deploy -c docker-stack.yml nextcloud